-- Submit a “yes” to the Prevention of Information Blocking Attestations
+- Submit a “yes” to the Prevention of Information Blocking Attestations; and

-- Submit a “yes” to the ONC Direct Review Attestation, if applicable
+- Submit a “yes” to the ONC Direct Review Attestation, if applicable; and

-- Submit a “yes” that they have completed the Security Risk Analysis measure during the calendar year in which the MIPS performance period occurs
+- Submit a “yes” that they have completed the Security Risk Analysis measure during the calendar year in which the MIPS performance period occurs; and

 - MIPS eligible clinicians are required to report certain measures from each of the four objectives, with performance-based scoring occurring at the individual measure-level.
 Each measure is scored based on the MIPS eligible clinician’s performance for that measure, based on the submission of a numerator/denominator, or a “yes or no” statement.

-- MIPS eligible clinicians must report at least one query of the PDMP in the numerator to report on this new measure and earn a 5 point bonus.
+- MIPS eligible clinicians must query the PDMP and report a “yes” in order to earn a 5 point bonus.

-- Actions included in the numerator must occur within the performance period.
+- Actions must occur within the performance period.

 - More information about Promoting Interoperability performance category scoring is available on the QPP website.